Cummins (CMI)

 Operating margin is an important measure of profitability as it shows the portion of revenue left after accounting for all core expenses – everything from the cost of goods sold to advertising and wages.
 It’s also useful for comparing profitability across companies with different levels of debt and tax rates because it excludes interest and taxes.

-In Q1, Cummins generated an operating profit margin of 13.9%, up 2.9 percentage points year on year.
-The increase was encouraging, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.
+This quarter, Cummins generated an operating margin profit margin of 10.2%, down 2.2 percentage points year on year.
+Since Cummins’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, R&D, and administrative overhead increased.

 8. Earnings Per Share

-Cummins’s decent 8.1% annual EPS growth over the last five years aligns with its revenue performance.
+Cummins’s remarkable 12.7% annual EPS growth over the last five years aligns with its revenue performance.
 This tells us it maintained its per-share profitability as it expanded.

 Like with revenue, we analyze EPS over a shorter period to see if we are missing a change in the business.

-In Q1, Cummins reported EPS at $5.96, down from $14.03 in the same quarter last year.
-Despite falling year on year, this print easily cleared analysts’ estimates.
-Over the next 12 months, Wall Street expects Cummins’s full-year EPS of $20.10 to shrink by 3.8%.
+In Q3, Cummins reported EPS of $3.86, down from $5.86 in the same quarter last year.
+This print missed analysts’ estimates, but we care more about long-term EPS growth than short-term movements.
+Over the next 12 months, Wall Street expects Cummins’s full-year EPS of $19.26 to grow 10.4%.

 9. Cash Is King

-Taking a step back, we can see that Cummins’s margin dropped by 10.2 percentage points during that time.
-This along with its unexciting margin put the company in a tough spot, and shareholders are likely hoping it can reverse course.
-If the trend continues, it could signal it’s becoming a more capital-intensive business.
+Taking a step back, we can see that Cummins’s margin dropped by 1.7 percentage points during that time.
+It may have ticked higher more recently, but shareholders are likely hoping for its margin to at least revert to its historical level.
+Almost any movement in the wrong direction is undesirable because of its relatively low cash conversion.
+If the longer-term trend returns, it could signal it’s becoming a more capital-intensive business.

 10. Return on Invested Capital (ROIC)